osilander/203.311/Week6/Week6.md

 1. Do you think you need more or less data to do a genome assembly compared to read mapping and calling variants?
 A question to ponder.
 2. Why does comparing two assemblies not give you any indication of how sure you can be that the two assemblies differ?

-To map reads and call variants we will use both the Illumina and Nanopore reads that you have.
-First, you need to make sure that the *Illumina* reads you are using have been trimmed using `fastp`, which you should have done last week.
-If they are not, please go ahead and do that.
+To map reads and call variants we will use both the Illumina and Nanopore reads that you have. **Ideally**, you would have *Illumina* that have been trimmed using `fastp`.
+However, we did not perform this step, so you can use the untrimmed reads from last week.
 The Nanopore reads that you have have been trimmed previously using software called [filtlong](https://github.com/rrwick/Filtlong "Filtlong GitHub"), so do not worry about using `fastp` on those.

 ### Background